coffeemug/ts-parsec/README.md

 This is a parser combinator library written in typescript.
+You can find a writeup about it [here](https://www.spakhm.com/ts-parsec).
 Design
 goals:

 - Produces recursive descent parsers capable of parsing PEG grammars.